denamex/-/README.md

 ###################################

-if you do not know how to decrypt the a files you may find some help below
+if you do not know how to decrypt the a video files you may find some help below

 windows version 7/10/11 home/pro